-If no suitable polygons are readily available, you can create some specifically for the purpose of partitioning.
+If no suitable polygons are readily available, you can also create some specifically for partitioning.
 Use the Create Cartographic Partitions tool to make a contiguous set of polygons that enclose a roughly equal number of input features.

 - Partition features must be topologically correct.
 Adjacent polygon edges should match, and there can be no overlaps.
 Holes between partition features are acceptable, but partition features cannot be multipart polygons or polygons with holes.
 Polygons must have simple, nonoverlapping geometry.

 - Each partition polygon must have an area greater than zero.
 Null or empty partitions will not be processed and will raise a warning.
 These partitions will be ignored in processing.

 - Partition features should represent a logical subdivision of input features that will be processed by the tools that honor this setting.
 Input features should be somewhat evenly distributed among partition features.

 - The extent of the input features should be covered by the partition features.